SirusDoma/Mozart.Encore/README.md

 - `metadata:import [<dir>]`: Import supported metadata from an O2Jam installation.
 Directory defaults to the current working directory.
 - `game:start <username> <password> [<dir>]`: Authorize a user and launch the game.
 Directory defaults to the current working directory.
 - `ranking:upsert`: Generate or update user rankings where supported.
-- `encdec <param>`: Encrypt or decrypt authentication parameters in Memoryer.

 Run the CLI with `--help` for more details.